fredericGette/Lumia520/content/power/pulse_generator/README.md

 We can do that with a simple edge detector wich generate a short positive spike (~100µs) no the rising edge of the oscillation and another spike - but negative - on the falling edge.

 ![edge_detector](edge_detector.png)

+## The monostable multivibrator

+In my opinion, the most difficult part of the circuit to understand.
+The monostable multivibrator is in charge to transform a previously generated positive spike into a square pulse of several hundred milliseconds.

+- Two inverted Schmitt triggers
+- One resistor
+- One capacitor
+- One diod